Outlook for Fed: Cloudy with chance of trade war

 “What you have to worry about is that this starts governments globally down the path of protectionism and trade wars,” said Ward McCarthy, chief economist at investment bank Jefferies.“If that’s where this goes, it’s very bad for economic growth ...
 It would really complicate and confuse the picture.”

 Much is uncertain.
-The tariffs - 25 percent on steel and 10 percent on aluminium - have not been imposed, though Trump has promised that they will be.
+The tariffs - 25 percent on steel and 10 percent on aluminum - have not been imposed, though Trump has promised that they will be.

 That was enough to send U.S. stocks reeling on Thursday and early on Friday.
 They recovered some losses on Friday afternoon, but the Dow Jones Industrial Average .DJI was still down about 2.5 percent over the two days while the broader S&P 500 .SPX index had shed about 1.6 percent.